 As Canadians continue to work from home due to the COVID-19 pandemic, creating a healthy workstation has become imperative.
 Chiropractor and OCA member Dr. Nekessa Remy, who is based in Mississauga, shares some tips on how you can improve your posture and create a better workspace.
 Dr. Remy provides advice on how to avoid eye fatigue, neck strain and headaches when working from home.

 Dr. Mark Dickson’s Movember moustache this year was truly epic.
 Epic enough to win second overall in the 2020 Global Movember Awards, ‘The Epic One’ category.
 Mark first joined the Movember cause (ca.movember.com) in 2015, raising awareness and funds for men’s health, which includes prostate cancer research, testicular cancer research and suicide prevention.
 This year he raised $4,000, bringing his six-year total to $13,928.
-It was the most he raised in a single year, topping $2,500 from 2019 and just over $3,000 in 2018.

 Dr. Kevin Matheson and his wife Lee Anne couldn’t have imagined that they would be marking the 10th anniversary of their Orillia chiropractic practice in the midst of a global pandemic.
 And yet, there is nothing the couple would rather be doing than helping work out their clients’ tensions at Matheson Chiropractic Clinic during this difficult moment in our collective history.
 “It’s a blessing to be able to help out at this time,” Matheson told Simcoe.com.